corda/cordapp-trial-framework/docs/cordapp_architecture.md

  - From Corda documentation: https://docs.corda.net/api-testing.html

 #### End to End Testing
-Isolated application testing is good for development but insufficient to ensure the Cordapp Trial will be a success.
+Isolated application testing is good for development but insufficient to ensure the GTM Trial will be a success.
 A fully deployed network adds additional complexity:
 * An external notary not within control of the BNO
 * (optional) Long lived services like the BNMS
 * Long lived VMs for Corda nodes